 How can I stop Varnish from caching the sitemap?

-by priscilla.langworth , in category: SEO Tools , a year ago
+by priscilla.langworth , in category: SEO Tools , 2 years ago

 How can I stop Varnish from caching the sitemap?